 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 Maya Angelou

-"To laugh often and much; to win the respect of intelligent people and the affection of children; to earn the appreciation of honest critics and to endure the betrayal of false friends.
+"Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind."
+Dr. Seuss "To laugh often and much; to win the respect of intelligent people and the affection of children; to earn the appreciation of honest critics and to endure the betrayal of false friends.
 To appreciate beauty; to find the best in others; to leave the world a bit better whether by a healthy child, a garden patch, or a redeemed social condition; to know that even one life has breathed easier because you have lived.
 This is to have succeeded."
 Ralph Waldo Emerson

 "A day without sunshine is like, you know, night."
 Steve Martin